- Category: Things to Do in Phoenix

 Children’s Museum of Phoenix

 Focusing on learning through play, the museum offers hands-on, interactive exhibits designed for children from birth to age 10, with an emphasis on early childhood education and school readiness.
-Tu-Su, 9 a.m.-4 p.m. $11 (free, first Friday of month, 5 p.m.-9 p.m.).
+Tu-Su, 9 a.m.-4 p.m. $11.
 215 N. Seventh St., Phoenix, childrensmuseumofphoenix.org, 602-253-0501.

-Little Bunny learns that Halloween doesn't have to be scary to be fun.
+With the help of his wise grandpa, a young saguaro who is not sure he wants to be a cactus learns how important he is to the desert.
 W-F, 10 a.m.; Sa, 10 a.m. and 2 p.m.; Su, 2 p.m. $10, adults; $7, children 12 and younger.
 Great Arizona Puppet Theater, 302 W. Latham St., Phoenix, azpuppets.org, 602-262-2050.